fabulous-dev/Fabulous.Avalonia/README.md

 net8.0-ios is not supported on Linux, thus net8.0-ios is excluded from build on a Linux host.

-## Samples
-We have a range of samples to help you get started.

-You can find them in the [sample's repo](https://github.com/fabulous-dev/Fabulous.Avalonia.Samples).

 ## Controls Gallery
 To run the `Gallery` sample app from the command line: